 Figure 2.
-Scatter plots of the synthetic and empirical estimates, pilot study (Stage 1).
-We show N=87,153 item pair correlations, N=307 scale reliabilities, and N=6,245 scale pair correlations for the pre-trained SBERT model (first row) and the fine-tuned SurveyBot3000 model (second row).
+Scatter plots of the synthetic and empirical estimates.
+We show N=87,153 item pair correlations, N=255 scale reliabilities, and N=6,245 scale pair correlations for the pre-trained SBERT model (first row) and the fine-tuned SurveyBot3000 model (second row).
 The yellow line and shaded yellow region show the prediction and the 95% prediction interval for the latent outcome according to a Bayesian multi-membership regression model that allowed for heteroskedasticity and sampling error.
 Because the empirical estimates are estimated with sampling error, which the model adjusts for, fewer than 95% of dots are in the shaded prediction interval.
 Brown dots in the middle column show randomly combined scales, which we used to increase variance in the criterion.
-For reliabilities, 18 randomly combined scales with negative synthetic alphas according to the pre-trained model are not shown for ease of presentation.
+For reliabilities, three real and 19 randomly combined scales with negative synthetic alphas are not shown for ease of presentation.